-UNDP appointed World Cup-winning Spanish football goalkeeper Iker Casillas as a Goodwill Ambassador for the Millennium Development Goals (MDGs) on 24 January 2011.
-In this role, he has been focusing on issues affecting young people in developing countries, promoting poverty reduction, education and health.
+UNDP appointed World Cup-winning Spanish goalkeeper Iker Casillas as a Goodwill Ambassador on 24 January 2011.
+In his role as Goodwill Ambassador, Casillas is focusing on issues affecting young people, especially those living in poverty.

-“While my job on the pitch is to prevent goals, my job at UNDP will be to help score them,” said Casillas.
+“While my job on the pitch is to prevent goals, my job at UNDP is to help score them,” said Casillas.
 “Bringing attention to the poor conditions people are enduring around the world is essential to motivate action on the world’s pledges to improve their lives.”

 “UNDP works with people and their governments around the world to end poverty with solutions that will last,” Casillas said.
 “Only with that kind of team approach can we win the battle against poverty, and I am proud to add my personal commitment to this work.”

 As UNDP Goodwill Ambassador, Casillas has appeared in numerous public service announcements in support of the victims of the earthquake and the tsunami in Japan and several videos on youth issues and inequalities in the Latin American region.
-Casillas also participated in the UNDP-supported “Lend Your Leg” campaign and promotes UNDP’s major events and activities through his Facebook page.
+Casillas also participated in UNDP’s major events and activities, including the World Humanitarian Summit and the historic signing of the Paris Climate Change Agreement, through his social media platforms.